avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Now answer these questions:

-#.
+*.
+Q1.
 What percent of worldwide cholera cases are estimated to be reported by countries to the WHO each year?
-#.
+*.
+Q2.
 Do most people who have been infected the currrent pandemic lineage of (7PET lineage) of *V. cholerae* show symptoms, or are most people asymptomatic?

+You can see the answers on the `Answers page for Module 1`_.

+.. _Answers page for Module 1: https://cholerabook.readthedocs.io/en/latest/vibriogenomes_answers.html

 Epidemic and Non-epidemic Lineages of *Vibrio cholerae*
 -------------------------------------------------------